 Workers' compensation will cover any medical treatment, medicine, and equipment necessary to treat your injury.
 You can select the doctor you would like to treat you, but you must notify your employer of your choice within 30 days of your first treatment.

-You are also entitled to receive a portion of your average weekly wages while you’re out of work and recovering from your injury.
-These benefits, called temporary disability benefits, are 66 ⅔% of your average weekly wages, subject to a minimum of $226.54 per week and a maximum of $679.63 per week.
+You are also entitled to receive a portion of your average weekly wages while you're out of work and recovering from your injury.
+These benefits, called temporary disability benefits, are 66 ⅔% of your average weekly wages, subject to a minimum of $229.82 per week and a maximum of $689.45 per week (as of July 2016).

 If you develop any permanent impairment as a result of your injuries, you are entitled to permanent disability benefits.
 There are two types of disability benefits.
 Permanent total disability benefits are available if you are completely disabled and no longer able to earn a living.
 Permanent partial disability benefits are available if you have some degree of disability, but you are still able to return to work in some wage-earning capacity.